-The significance of this delegation of the responsibility for IP fast resilience optimization from the control plane to the management plane is not to be dismissed; current IP devices come with the control plane protocols deeply embedded into the hardware and software and despite ongoing efforts to separate the two, like in Software-defined Networking [24] or the ForCES framework [25], this will continueue to be the case for the coming years in many transport and service provider networks.
-Therefore, most efforts to modify basic IP control protocols have gone unsuccessful for years due to network operators being reluctant to ditch expensive IP network gear (the phenomenon often referred to as "the ossification of the Internet" [26]).
+The significance of this delegation of the responsibility for IP fast resilience optimization from the control plane to the management plane is not to be dismissed; current IP devices come with the control plane protocols deeply embedded into the hardware and software and despite ongoing efforts to separate the two, like in Software-defined Networking [26] or the ForCES framework [27], this will continue to be the case for the coming years in many transport and service provider networks.
+Therefore, most efforts to modify basic IP control protocols have gone unsuccessful for years due to network operators being reluctant to ditch expensive IP network gear (the phenomenon often referred to as "the ossification of the Internet" [28]).

-The main question is now how to provision the virtual overlay in a way as to maximize LFA coverage.
-Special attention must be paid to leave the default forwarding paths, often carefully engineered beforehand to reflect crucial operational concerns [27]-[29], intact.
+Since LFA does not inherently provide perfect protection, our main goal is to provision a virtual overlay over the physical topology in a way as to maximize the level of protection, called LFA coverage.
+This is calculated as the ratio of protected vs. all source-destination pairs in the network.
+Besides, special attention must be paid to leave the default forwarding paths, often carefully engineered beforehand to reflect crucial operational concerns [29]-[31], intact.
 In addition, as a failure of a physical link or node results the failure of its virtual links or nodes we also need to account for local Shared Risk Link Groups (SRLGs), collections of out-links at each node which are likely to fail jointly, for which LFA currently has scarce support for.